pylhc/pylhc.github.io/docs/measurements/physics/bpm_calibration.md

 C_{x}^{A} = \frac{D^A_{N,x}\sqrt{\beta^{\phi}_x}}{D^A_x}
 $$

-!!! info "Hozirontal Plane Only"
+!!! info "Horizontal Plane Only"
     It is important to note that calibration factors from dispersion are only computed in the horizontal plane.

 [^RamaDispersionCalibration]: